 Rachel Wevrick, Ph.D., Professor of Department of Medical Genetics, University of Alberta, received her BSc from Queen’s University and her PhD from the University of Toronto.
 She performed postdoctoral work at The Hospital for Sick Children in Toronto and at Stanford University.
 Her research focuses on elucidating the normal function of specific genes in the PWS region (necdin, MAGEL2), and understanding how loss of these genes contributes to the PWS phenotype.
 She uses mouse models to determine the role of these genes in nervous system development as well as muscle and endocrine function.

-Andrew Zinn, M.D., Ph.D. is a Professor in the Eugene McDermott Center for Human Growth and Development, Department of Internal Medicine at the Univeristy of Texas Southwestern Medical Center.
-Dr. Zinn received a BA from the Univeristy of Texas at Austin, a PhD from UTSW Graduate School and an MD from UTSW Medical Center in Dallas.
+Andrew Zinn, M.D., Ph.D. is the Dean of the University of Texas Southwestern (UTSW) Graduate School of Biomedical Sciences and the Associate Dean for the Medical Scientist Training Program.
+Dr. Zinn received a BA from the University of Texas at Austin, a PhD from UTSW Graduate School and an MD from UTSW Medical Center in Dallas.
 Dr. Zinn’s research interest is in genetic disorders of growth and reproduction, including Sim1 deficiency, which is another hyperphagia/obesity syndrome.